 The White Horse Inn Morcott is set at the east end of the High Street at the junction of the A47 and A6121 Stamford Road.
-Sadly, the pub closed about four years ago.
+Sadly, the pub closed several years ago.

 The building itself, and the land adjoining the A47/A6121 junction is owned by Burghley House Preservation Trust (the charity that supports Burghley in Stamford).